NickBurrell/nickburrell.netlify.com/_drafts/Equality Types in C++.md

 This isn't a particularly flashy function, nor does it need to be to illustrate the point: value-level functions are very simple objects conceptually.

 ## Type-Level Functions
-This is where things get slightly more complicated, and if you aren't comfortable with modern C++ metaprogramming concepts like templates, it would be best to brush up on those and come back later.
+This is where things get slightly more complicated, and if you aren't comfortable with C++ metaprogramming concepts like templates and concepts, it would be best to brush up on those and come back later.

 We begin by defining a *type-level* function.
 Put simply, a type-level function is a *type* that takes in both types and values, and produces either a type or a value.
 To those with a background in type theory, or who are familiar with Idris, Agda, or Coq, you may think that this sounds a lot like the definition of a [[_notes/Type Theory/Dependent Functions\|dependent function]], and you'd be right!
 Unfortunately, due to limitations in C++ noted in the last article, we have to make a deliniation between dependent functions and regular functions.